WilleIshere/MCServerSetup/README.md

    Then just follow the steps of the program :)

-Now you can delete the files: setup.py and main.py

-To start the server just click on run.bat
+To start the server by just click on run.bat